Newspapers aim to ride 'Trump Bump' to reach readers, advertisers

 The Wall Street Journal added 113,000 digital subscriptions in its latest quarter, an almost 12 percent jump.
 The company said that January's numbers were even higher, but it declined to provide figures.

-Financial Times digital subscriptions jumped 6 percent in the fourth quarter to 646,000, while digital subscriptions at the 109 local newspapers across the country that make up the Gannett's USA Today Network, grew 26 percent to 182,000 in the fourth quarter.
+Financial Times digital subscriptions jumped 6 percent in the fourth quarter to 646,000, while digital subscriptions at Gannett's USA Today Network, made up of 109 local newspapers across the country, grew 26 percent to 182,000 in the fourth quarter.

-Meanwhile USA Today, which is part of the USA Today Network, and not subscription based, saw revenue grow 1.4 percent, the company said.
-It said 68 percent of USA Today's advertising revenue in the fourth quarter came from digital.

 In addition to the proliferation of "fake news" websites that publish false stories for propaganda purposes, another challenge for traditional media is hostility from Trump who has on occasion described their reporting as "fake news."
 Republican Trump's close adviser, Stephen Bannon, told The New York Times in an interview in January: "The media's the opposition party" and not the Democratic Party.